UMAprotocol/UMIPs/UMIPs/umip-157.md

 ### Incentive Curve

-The incentive curve is a mathematical function that will be deterministically defined by a set of [global configuration variables stored in the ConfigStore](#global-constants).
+The incentive curve is a mathematical function that will be deterministically defined by a set of [token-specific configuration variables stored in the ConfigStore](#token-constants).

 There will be a different curve for each chain and token combination.
 Therefore the curve is a function `f_i_t(x)` where the input `x` is denominated as a "running balance", which represents the amount of balance held on a SpokePool on chain `i` at some point in time. `f_i_t(x)` is unique for chain ID `i` and token `t`. `f_i_t(x)` should return a percentage, representing a "marginal incentive fee" for the input `x` running balance.